Table of Contents

 However, that doesn't mean that Agile can't help the construction industry deliver projects more successfully.
-Bear with us and we will show you how this can happen.

 Before we answer this question, let's first briefly look at the traditional construction process.

 The construction project lifecycle usually goes through the following phases: